sobri909/LocoKit/README.md

 | --------------------------- | --------------------------------- | --------------------------------- |
 | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/raw_plus_smoothed.png) | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/smoothed_plus_visits.png) | ![](https://raw.githubusercontent.com/sobri909/ArcKit/master/Screenshots/smoothed_only.png) |

-### A Tuk-tuk Ride Through Traffic in Built-up City Area
+### Tuk-tuk Ride Through Traffic in Built-up City Area

 Location accuracy for this trip ranged from 30 to 100 metres, with minimal GPS line of sight and significant "urban canyon" effects (GPS blocked on both sides by tall buildings and blocked from above by an elevated rail line).
 However stationary / moving state detection was still achieved to an accuracy of 5 to 10 metres.

-Note: The orange dots in the second screenshot incidate "stuck in traffic".
+**Note:** The orange dots in the second screenshot incidate "stuck in traffic".
 The third screenshot shows the "stuck" segments as paths, for easier inspection.

 | Raw Locations | Smoothed (blue) + Stuck (orange) | Smoothed (blue) + Stuck (orange) |